Information For Incoming Students

 To obtain a Mississippi drivers license, you will need to go to the Jackson Headquarters located at 1900 Woodrow Wilson Rd.
 To find out what you will need to take with you, visit the Mississippi Department of Public Safety website.
 You may also contact the licensing office at 601-987-1284.
 The Mississippi Department of Motor Vehicles will also provide you with all the information you need.

-Chapel meets every Wednesday from 11:00am - 12:00pm.
+Chapel meets every Wednesday from 11:00 am - 12:00 pm.
 Not only are we building our minds for truth, but we ought to be developing our hearts for God.
-We encourage you to attend chapel as no classes meet during these times and all the buildings are closed.
-Check out the RTS Chapel website to hear past chapel messages.
-I look forward to worshipping and praising God together with you.
+Chapel is required for all students taking 2 or more classes.
+Check out the Chapel webpage to hear past chapel messages.